curityio/openid-client-ios-appauth-dcr/README.md

 ## Quick Start

-Deploy the Curity Identity Server with preconfigured settings:
+Deploy the Curity Identity Server with settings preconfigured for DCR.\
+An ngrok tunnel enables mobile connectivity to the Identity Server's endpoints.

 ```bash
 ./deploy.sh
 ```

-- Open the `ios-app` folder in XCode 12.5 or later and run the app on a simulator or device.
+- In XCode 12.5 or later run by opening the `ios-app` folder.
-- Open the `android-app` folder in Android 4.2 or later and run the app on an emulator or device.
+- In Android Studio 4.2 or later run the app by opening the `android-app` folder.

 ## User Experience